stabilaprotocol/documentation-en/docs/faq/index.md

 ### At the worst scenario, if the Governor can not be connected, the maximum time it allows the Governor to recover its service？

 The internet connection recovery time only depends on the recovery of Governor itself, has nothing to do with internet situation.

-### Does SolidityNode sync data from FullNode?

-Yes.

 ### Does a node have wallet function?